 Cellulose cell wall

-Located outside of the cell membrane
+Located outside the cell membrane

 Absent